 RTA continues to meet preventive maintenance schedules according to manufacturer recommendations.
-In addition, RTA has taken delivery of two replacement shop trucks and three Ford Focus staff cars.
+In addition, RTA has taken delivery of two replacement shop trucks and one Ford Focus staff car, and we expect to take delivery of two more Focuses in the coming weeks.
 These new vehicles will replace trucks and cars that were previously surplused by the County and subsequently purchased by RTA.